 What are governments doing to enable rapid payments to those without existing accounts?

-CFI’s latest policy brief explores what governments are doing to enable rapid payments to those without existing accounts.
+CFI’s latest policy brief, part of our partnership with Mastercard Center for Inclusive Growth and Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), explores what governments are doing to enable rapid payments to those without existing accounts.
 The paper reviews three types of measures being taken to speed up payment distribution.
 Not surprisingly, the common theme is the ability and willingness of policymakers to be nimble and innovative.
 Below are a few examples, organized by type of measure:

 1. Rapid Identification of Eligible Recipients